-Unless otherwise indicated or the context otherwise requires, references in this prospectus to "Matterport," the "Company," "we," "us," and "our," and similar terms refer to Matterport, Inc. and its wholly owned subsidiaries following the consummation of the Merger and to Legacy Matterport prior to the consummation of the Merger.
+Unless otherwise indicated or the context otherwise requires, references in this Annual Report on Form 10-K to "Matterport," the "Company," "we," "us," and "our," and similar terms refer to Matterport, Inc. and its wholly owned subsidiaries following the consummation of the Merger and to Legacy Matterport prior to the consummation of the Merger.
 References to "GHVI" refer to Gores Holdings VI, Inc. prior to the consummation of the Merger.